lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 Everyone is welcome to attend for the full two hours, or join for a few minutes and ask a question (like an office hour).

 The original impetus for Stack Club's formation was, in part, to create "tutorials for users by users".
-Stack Club is a great place to work :ref:`DP0-2-Tutorials-Contributed`, either individually or in collaboration with others.
+Stack Club is a great place to work on :ref:`DP0-2-Tutorials-Contributed`, either individually or in collaboration with others.

 .. _DP0-Delegate-Programming-ThirdThursday: